do-community/cloud_haiku/_haikus/2022_hacktoberfest_silhouette.md

 ---
 Silhouette fades in

-Grabs keyboard
+Grabs keyboard for a poem

-To writes PR
+But writes a PR